-Figure 126 Network Setting > QoS > Classification Setup
+Figure 133 Network Setting > QoS > Classification Setup

-Table 69 Network Setting > QoS > Classification Setup
+Table 70 Network Setting > QoS > Classification Setup

 LABEL DESCRIPTION Add New Classification Click this to create a new classifier.
 Order This is the index number of the entry.
 The classifiers are applied in order of their numbering.
 Status This field displays whether the classifier is active or not.
 A yellow bulb signifies that this classifier is active.
 A gray bulb signifies that this classifier is not active.
 Class Name This is the name of the classifier.
 Classification Criteria This shows criteria specified in this classifier, for example the interface from which traffic of this class should come and the source MAC address of traffic that matches this classifier.
 DSCP Mark This is the DSCP number added to traffic of this classifier.
 802.1P Mark This is the IEEE 802.1p priority level assigned to traffic of this classifier.
 VLAN ID Tag This is the VLAN ID number assigned to traffic of this classifier.
-To Queue This is the name of the queue in which traffic of this classifier is put.
-Modify Click the Edit icon to edit the classifier.
-Click the Delete icon to delete an existing classifier.
-Note that subsequent rules move up by one when you take this action.